volodymyrhudyma/blog/content/blog/post-a-tweet-using-twitter-api.md

 dotenv.config();
 ```

-The next step is to create a Twitter client, passing all the keys as parameters:
+The next step is to create a Twitter client and pass all the keys as parameters:

 ```javascript
 // ...